How to use senza che in Italian

 You might not have noticed it, but sappia is in the present subjunctive.

-• senza che + (pronoun/noun) + present subjunctive: for present or future events
+• senza che + pronoun or noun + present subjunctive

 Anna vuole uscire senza che Marco lo sappia.